This guidance has been designed to act as a point of reference. For further details please refer to the full maternity leave policy.

 a) Let your manager know (you can do this in confidence if you wish), so that they can arrange for a risk assessment to be carried out to determine whether any steps need to be taken to ensure your health and safety in the workplace.

-b) If you return to work while you are breastfeeding, a second risk assessment will need to be completed.
+b) If you return to work while you are nursing, a second risk assessment will need to be completed.

 c) During your pregnancy, you will be able to take reasonable paid time off to attend ante-natal care appointments.
 It is helpful if you can give your manager as much notice of the appointments as possible.
 With the exception of your first appointment, your manager may ask you to provide an appointment card (or similar).